 Harm inflicted intentionally against immigrants peacefully settled in their communities,

-Harm inflicted through overzealousness against other residents (often disadvantaged) but peacefully settled in their communities, and
+Harm inflicted through overzealousness against other residents (often disadvantaged) but peacefully situated in their communities, and

 Unacknowledged harm from sexual assaults against residents on campuses or nearby.